Prag8855/aab/content/guides/insurance.md

 83% of Germans have liability insurance.[^6] It costs around 5€ per month.

-[Muffin](/out/muffin-haftpflicht) helps you choose insurance from multiple companies, and they speak English.
 [Feather](/out/feather-haftpflicht) and [Getsafe](/out/getsafe-haftpflicht) sell liability insurance, and they speak English.
-I have liability insurance from Feather, but I have not used it.
-Use [Tarifcheck](/out/tarifcheck-haftpflicht) to compare options.
+Both options are fine.
+Both insurers speak English.
+I have insurance with Feather, but Getsafe is a little better: they sell their own insurance, their website clearly explains what it covers, and the contract is in English.

 **[How to choose liability insurance ➞](/guides/haftpflichtversicherung)**